-The 4070-sq-km Parque Internacional La Amistad is an enormous patch of green sprawling across the borders of Panama and Costa Rica (hence its Spanish name La Amistad, 'Friendship').
-This is by far the largest protected area in Costa Rica.
-Standing as a testament to the possibilities of international cooperation and environmental conservation, the park was established in 1982 and declared a Unesco World Heritage Site just eight years later.
-It then became part of the greater Mesoamerican Biological Corridor, which protects a great variety of endangered habitats.
-Its cultural importance is also signifigant as it includes several scattered indigneous reserves.
+The 4070-sq-km Parque Internacional La Amistad – by far the largest protected area in Costa Rica – is an enormous patch of green sprawling across the borders of Panama and Costa Rica (hence its Spanish name La Amistad – 'Friendship').
+Standing as a testament to the possibilities of international cooperation and environmental conservation, the park was established in 1982 and declared a Unesco World Heritage site in 1990.
+It then became part of the greater Mesoamerican Biological Corridor, which protects a great variety of endangered habitats and animals.
+Its cultural importance is also significant as it includes several scattered indigenous reserves.